AndrewJBateman/angular-graphql-okta/README.md

 * Material table to display backend data
 * GraphQL use strong data types and ensures no over or under-fetching od data
+* Okta Authguard to restrict user access to certain pages

 ## :clipboard: Status, Testing & To-Do List